Kylie Christmas: Promotion

 To promote Kylie Christmas: Snow Queen Edition, Minogue made television appearances and performances.
-It was further promoted by two concerts on the Royal Albert Hall in London, as part of her A Kylie Christmas concert series in December 2016.
+It was further promoted by two concerts at the Royal Albert Hall in London, as part of her A Kylie Christmas concert series in December 2016.

 Minogue's cover of "Everybody's Free (To Feel Good)" by Rozalla was used in a Christmas TV advertisement for British pharmacy chain Boots.
 To promote the album in Europe, Minogue performed "Night Fever" on French programme Quotidien.
 On 6 December, Minogue performed "At Christmas", "Can't Get You Out of My Head" and "Wonderful Christmastime" with Mika on Stasera Casa Mika.
 The album was also supported by two performances on 9 and 10 December 2016, at the Royal Albert Hall in London, as part of her A Kylie Christmas concert series.
-On 10 December, was aired a performance of "At Christmas" on The Jonathan Ross Show and on 11 December, "Everybody's Free (To Feel Good)" on The X Factor UK final.
+On 10 December, a performance of "At Christmas" was aired on The Jonathan Ross Show and on 11 December she performed "Everybody's Free (To Feel Good)" on The X Factor UK final.
 On 16 December, Minogue performed "Night Fever" on Danse avec les stars.

 "At Christmas" was released as the lead single for the album.
 It was announced on 4 November 2016, when the album was made available for pre-order via Minogue's official site.
 The single premiered on 22 November on The Chris Evans Breakfast Show on BBC Radio 2.
 "Wonderful Christmastime" with Mika was released as the second single off the album.
 It impacted Italian radio stations on 9 December 2016.